 ◾ Submission of a completed employment application;

-◾ Submission of a Notarized Release of Information & Hold Harmless Agreement;
+◾ Submission of a notarized Authorization to Release Background Information form;

 ◾ Initial interview with applicant;

-◾ Background investigation to include: 1) employment history verification, 2) personal character reference review, 3) federal criminal history review, 4) state criminal history review, 5) local criminal history review, 6) social media review, 7) motor vehicle history review, 8) credit history review, 9) military records (if applicable), and 10) medical records;
+◾ Background investigation to include: 1) employment history verification, 2) personal character reference review, 3) federal criminal history review, 4) state criminal history review, 5) local criminal history review, 6) social media review, 7) motor vehicle history review, 8) education records review, 9) military records (if applicable), and 10) medical records;

-◾ Pre-employment drug test by a licensed medical examiner;
+◾ Completion of a 10-panel drug test by a licensed medical laboratory with negative drug results;

 ◾ Final interview and offer of employment.